Fraud is getting more sophisticated and costly

 - Third, many companies with online and mobile channel transactions have little or no investment in digital risk mitigation solutions.
 Lacking such an essential tool to validate activities and transactions may subject them to the risk of detrimental breachers.

 With such detailed insights into how frauds continue to trouble businesses, the study has indicated the urgent need to effectively detect and prevent fraudulent activities.
-Machine Learning (ML) and Artificial Intelligence (AI) are state-of-the-art technologies capable of meeting this growing demand.
+One of the ways to tackle this is leveraging AI and ML in fraud detection.

 AI refers to the more general application of analytics to create simulations of human intelligence and accomplish tasks.
 ML is its subset which focuses on enabling machines to learn from datasets and make intelligent decisions automatically.

-The most important benefit of using ML and AI to be highlighted is efficiency.
+The most important benefit of using AI and ML in fraud detection to be highlighted is efficiency.
 ML determines fraudulent activities by analyzing current patterns and spotting abnormalities from a large number of streaming transactions.
 This process can be completed more quickly and with greater precision than human analysts, allowing real-time approval of transactions and timely detection of any potential problem.
 Besides, the technology’s highly accurate predictions can eliminate false positives and human errors.

-Another advantage of this approach to fraud detection is scalability.
+Another advantage of using AI and ML in fraud detection is scalability.
 ML-based methods become more refined over time as they come in contact with more data.
 This ability to self-evolve is key to help businesses achieve long-term growth.

 Fraud detection models and their use cases

-ML-powered models used for fraud detection are usually divided into two categories: binary classifiers and anomaly detectors, with different applications for varied aspects of fraudulent activities.
+Leveraging AI and ML in fraud detection creates multiple models that can be divided into two categories: binary classifiers and anomaly detectors, with different applications for varied aspects of fraudulent activities.
 Each category will be explored through its most prominent example – respectively Logistic Regression and Isolation Forest.

 Logistic Regression predicts the probability of a class or event with a score from 0 to 1.
-It has proven to be a reliable tool for spotting email phishing and filtering unwanted spam from large bulks of emails, which is an important aspect of fraud prevention.
+When it comes to AI and ML in fraud detection, it has proven to be reliable for spotting email phishing and filtering unwanted spam from large bulks of emails, which is an important aspect of fraud prevention.
 Take Phishing emails, spam letters with fraudulent purposes, for example.
 Usually, phishers will create fake websites and URLs similar to those of banking firms, convincing users to follow their instructions.
 Users may be asked to provide sensitive information or make payments.

 Generally, the models will be trained by being exposed to a number of similar malicious and legit emails.
 Afterward, they will apply that knowledge to classify abnormal inputs.
 Variables possibly associated with spam emails that are used for the training phase are listed in the table below: